-Employees designated as Acting Sales Managers by management shall receive 10% in addition to their regular rate of pay.
+Employees designated as Acting Sales Managers by management shall receive ten percent (10%) in addition to their regular rate of pay.

-The night shift premium shall be ten (10) per cent over the day scale.
+The night shift premium shall be ten percent (10%) over the day scale.
 Day shift hours of work shall be between 7 a.m. and 7 p.m.
 Any shift worked outside of the hours of work described as a day shift shall be considered a night shift.